January 14, 2021 | Black History Month, Martin Luther King Jr. Day, Minecraft: Education Edition

 Martin Luther King Jr. Day and Black History Month are important opportunities to teach students about the history of Civil Rights and the ongoing struggle for social justice and racial equity.
 To celebrate, we’re offering four new lessons and a free demo experience to support teachers as they address these critical topics.
 Students can learn about the life and activism of Dr. King, investigate ideas behind identity, experience important moments in the American Civil Rights movement, and learn how Black Lives Matter is continuing the work of racial justice.

-We want everyone to be able to engage with equity and inclusion, so we’re making our Good Trouble world available as a free demo from January 14 to February 28.
+We want everyone to be able to engage with equity and inclusion, so we’re making our Good Trouble world available as a free demo from January 14 to March 31.
 This immersive experience is based on the life and teachings of Civil Rights leader and US Congressman John Lewis.
-It invites learners on a journey through historic and present-day social movements around the world, from the Victorian Suffragettes and the struggle for Indian independence to Malala’s Yousafzai’s fight for women’s education in Afghanistan, and more!
+It invites learners on a journey through historic and present-day social movements around the world, from the Victorian Suffragettes and the struggle for Indian independence to Malala’s Yousafzai’s fight for women’s education in Pakistan, and more!

 Plus, we have two new accompanying lessons on the modern Black Lives Matter and US Civil Rights movements that will help you support conversations and learning around Black History Month.
 Anyone with a Windows device, Mac, iPad, or Chromebook can access this world as login-free demo.
 Just download Minecraft: Education Edition and enter the free demo experience to explore the impact that stirring up good trouble can have on the world.